pharmbio/LC-MS-Pachyderm/README.md

 ### Process the data

 Now that the data is in the repository, it’s time to use the run the workflow.
 Several jobs compose the pipeline, which can be found in the `./pipelines`directory.
-You can learn how to customise your pipelines in detail by visiting: http://docs.pachyderm.io/en/v1.7.3/reference/pipeline_spec.html.
+You can learn how to customise your pipelines in detail by visiting the official [Pachyderm docs](http://docs.pachyderm.io/en/v1.7.3/reference/pipeline_spec.html).
 A list of all the jobs to be executed can be found in `./NOTES.txt`

 A pipeline stage can be run by using the following command:
 ```bash